Find the right tool for the job

 Use wood chisels with a wooden mallet for a range of woodworking jobs, particularly fitting doors.
 B&Q's Magnusson wood chisels have CrV (Chrome Vanadium Steel) blades for strength and durability, and soft grip handles for extra comfort.
 They also come with steel strike caps meaning they can be used with both hammers and mallets.

-Remember chisels will need to be kept sharp so a sharpening stone is a must for regular use.
+Chisels need to be kept sharp so a sharpening stone is a must for regular use.
 Also, never use one to open a tin of paint (use a slotted screwdriver instead!)

 Look out for different types of screwdriver head depending on what you're screwing in.
 Whether it's slotted, Phillips, Pozidriv or Torx, B&Q has the screwdriver for you.